iivanoo/covid-apps-observer/data/data_us/reports/resources/org.intermountainhealthcare.android.connectcare___12.0.16.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.intermountainhealthcare.android.connectcare 5 reviews"/>
 </p>

+> The provider was very concerned about why I was using connect care.
+She was just a caring person.<br> :date: __2021-01-17 23:08:12__

 > So convenient.
 Can't wait to share with my college student.
 Be prepared to fill in information as you would at a doctor's office.<br> :date: __2021-01-14 23:20:59__

 > Nice that I didn't have to take off work.
 Easy to access!<br> :date: __2021-01-12 17:03:39__